MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 7. Move the **app.UseStaticFiles** between the custom middleware and the **app.Run**.

-8. Comment the **next.Invoke();** line of code that skips the custom middleware if the favorite parameter is not found.
+8. Comment the **next.Invoke();** line of code that skips the custom middleware if the request query does not contains the favorite parameter.

 9. Start the  **PollBall**  project with debugging.